sumalibajaj/Delta-Statistical-analysis-share/README.md

 ### Note:
 Due to data sharing agreements, the data on relative self mobility has not been made available, and instead a column with random numbers has been used.
 Hence the results will be different to those reported in the paper.

+### Reproducibility:

+Should you be interested in reproducing the statistical results of the paper shown here please contact the correspnding author who will direct the request for aggregated mobility data used.

 ### Session Info
 ```
 R version 4.0.4 (2021-02-15)